 A PDF version of the Self Review must be provided to the Review Secretary.
 Please also make available a Word version, which may be required by the Secretary and/or Convenor.
-A hard copy for each panel member must also be sent to the Review Secretary for forwarding to Panel Members.
+At least two hard copies will be required.

 6 The Review